-The history of the border wars on the American frontier, where the fighting was more like a battle than murder, and where the extent of the crimes against law became too large for the law to ever to undertake any settlement, would make a long series of bloody volumes.
+The history of the border wars on the American frontier, where the fighting was more like a battle than murder and where the extent of the crimes against the law became too large for the law to ever undertake any settlement, would make a long series of bloody volumes.
 These wars of the frontier were sometimes political, as the Kansas anti-slavery warfare; or, again, they were fights over townsites, one-armed band against another, and both against the law.
-Wars over cows, as of the cattlemen against the rustlers and “little fellows,” often took on the phase of large armed bodies of men meeting in a bloody encounter; though the bloodiest of these wars are those least known, and the opera bouffe wars those most widely advertised.
+Wars over cows, as of the cattlemen against the rustlers and “little fellows,” often took on the phase of large armed bodies of men meeting in a bloody encounter, though the bloodiest of these wars are those least known, and the opera bouffe wars those most widely advertised.

-This vote brought the territories of Kansas and Nebraska into the Union with the option open on whether or not they should have slavery: “it being the true intent and meaning of this act not to legislate slavery into any territory, nor to exclude it therefrom, but to leave the people thereof perfectly free to form and regulate their own domestic institutions in their own way.”
+This vote brought the territories of Kansas and Nebraska into the Union with the option open on whether or not they should have slavery: “it being the true intent and meaning of this act not to legislate slavery into any territory, nor to exclude it from there, but to leave the people thereof perfectly free to form and regulate their own domestic institutions in their own way.”

-That was very well; but who were “the people” of these debated grounds?
+That was very well, but who were “the people” of these debated grounds?
 Hundreds of abolitionists of the North thought it their duty to flock to Kansas and take up arms.
 Hundreds of the inhabitants of Missouri thought it incumbent upon them to run across the line and vote in Kansas on the “domestic institutions”; and to shoot in Kansas and to burn and ravage in Kansas.
-They were met by the anti-slavery legions along the wide frontier, and brother slew brother for years, one series of more or less ignoble and dastardly outrages following another in big or little, murders and arson in big or little, until the whole country, at last, was drawn into this matter of the domestic institutions of “Bleeding Kansas.”
+They were met by the anti-slavery legions along the wide frontier, and brother slew brother for years, one series of more or less sordid and dastardly outrages following another in big or little, murders and arson in big or little, until the whole country, at last, was drawn into this matter of the domestic institutions of “Bleeding Kansas.”

 When the railroads came across the Western plains, they brought a man who has been present on the American frontier ever since the revolutionary war, — the land boomer.
 He was in Kentucky in time to rob poor old Daniel Boone of all the lands he thought he owned.
-He founded Marietta on the Ohio River, on a land steal; and thence, westward, laid out one town after another.
+He founded Marietta on the Ohio River, on a land steal, and thence, westward, laid out one town after another.

-For some reason, perhaps that of the remoteness of time, the wars of the cowmen of the range seem to have had a bolder, a less sordid and more romantic interest if these terms were allowable.
-When the cowman began to fence up the free-range, to shut up God’s out-of-doors, he entrenched upon more than local or a political pride.
+For some reason, perhaps that of the remoteness of time, the wars of the cowmen of the range seem to have had a bolder, less sordid, and more romantic interest if these terms were allowable.
+When the cowman began to fence up the free-range, to shut up God’s out-of-doors, he entrenched upon more than local or political pride.
 He was now infringing upon the great principle of personal freedom.
-He was throttling the West itself, which had always been a land of freedom.
-One does not know whether all one’s readers have known it, that unspeakable feeling of freedom, of independence, of rebellion at restraint, which came when one could ride or drive for days across the empire of the plains and never meet a fence to hinder, nor need a road to show the way.
+He was throttling the West, which had always been a land of freedom.
+One does not know whether all one’s readers have known it, that indescribable feeling of freedom, of independence, of rebellion at restraint, which came when one could ride or drive for days across the empire of the plains and never meet a fence to hinder, nor need a road to show the way.
 To meet one of these new far-flung fences of the rich men who began to take up the West was at that time only to cut it and ride on.
 The free men of the West would not be fenced in.
 The range was theirs, so they blindly and lovingly thought.
 Let those blame them who love this day more than that.

-But the fence was the sign of the property-owning man, and the property-owning man has always beaten the nomad and the restless man at last and set metes and bounds for him to observe.
+But the fence was the sign of the property-owning man, and the property-owning man has consistently beaten the nomad and the restless man at last and set metes and bounds for him to observe.
 The nesters and rustlers fought out the battle for the free-range more fiercely than was ever generally known.

-About the Author: Excerpted from the book The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
-This story is not verbatim as it has been edited for clerical errors and updated for the modern reader.
-Emerson Hough (1857–1923).was an author and journalist who wrote factional accounts and historical novels of life in the American West.
+About the Author: Excerpted from The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
+This story is not verbatim, as it has been edited for clerical errors and updated for the modern reader.
+Emerson Hough (1857–1923) was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.

 Other Works by Emerson Hough: